Ayurvedic Nutrition

 5. Upma (Savoury Semolina)

-Toast semolina in ghee, then cook with water, mustard seeds, cumin, curry leaves, and diced vegetables.
-This South Indian staple is warm, grounding, and satisfying — excellent for Vata types who prefer savoury mornings.
+Toast semolina in ghee.
+Cook with water, mustard seeds, cumin, curry leaves and diced vegetables.
+This South Indian staple is warm, grounding, satisfying.
+Great for Vata types who prefer savoury mornings.

 Pitta-Balancing Breakfasts (Cooling & Satisfying)

-Pitta types need breakfasts that are cooling, substantial, and not overly spiced.
-Their strong digestive fire means they genuinely need breakfast and feel unwell if they skip it.
+Pitta types need breakfasts that are cooling, substantial and not over-spiced.
+Their strong digestive fire means they genuinely need breakfast.
+Skipping it leaves them irritable.

 6. Coconut Milk Oats with Berries

 Cook oats in coconut milk with a touch of cardamom and rose water.
-Top with fresh blueberries, pomegranate seeds, and shredded coconut.
-Cooling, sweet, and satisfying for Pitta's strong appetite.
+Top with fresh blueberries, pomegranate seeds and shredded coconut.
+Cooling, sweet, enough for Pitta's strong appetite.

 7. Avocado Toast with Coriander

-Mash ripe avocado on sourdough with fresh coriander leaves, a squeeze of lime, and a pinch of cumin.
-The healthy fats are cooling, and the bread provides grounding energy.
-Add a poached egg if desired.
+Mash ripe avocado on sourdough with fresh coriander, a squeeze of lime, a pinch of cumin.
+The healthy fats are cooling and the bread grounds.
+Add a poached egg if you want.

 8. Fresh Fruit Salad with Mint

-Combine sweet seasonal fruits — melon, pear, grapes, and sweet mango — with fresh mint and a drizzle of rose water.
-Best enjoyed in warmer months when Pitta needs cooling support.
-Follow with a small handful of soaked almonds for staying power.
+Combine sweet seasonal fruits like melon, pear, grapes and sweet mango with fresh mint and a drizzle of rose water.
+Best in the warmer months when Pitta needs cooling support.
+Follow with a handful of soaked almonds for staying power.

 9. Cooling Grain Bowl

-Cook quinoa or amaranth and serve at room temperature with sliced cucumber, fresh herbs, a drizzle of coconut oil, and a squeeze of lime.
-A savoury option that keeps Pitta's fire in check.
+Cook quinoa or amaranth and serve at room temperature with sliced cucumber, fresh herbs, a drizzle of coconut oil and a squeeze of lime.
+A savoury option that keeps the fire down.

 10. Pear and Cardamom Pancakes

-Blend oats, ripe pear, cardamom, and a little milk into a batter.
+Blend oats, ripe pear, cardamom and a little milk into a batter.
 Cook on a lightly oiled pan.
 Serve with maple syrup and fresh berries.
-Naturally sweet without being aggravating to Pitta.
+Naturally sweet without aggravating Pitta.

 Kapha-Balancing Breakfasts (Light & Stimulating)

-Kapha types need breakfasts that are light, warm, and mildly stimulating.
-Heavy, cold, or overly sweet breakfasts increase Kapha's natural tendency toward sluggishness.
+Kapha types need breakfasts that are light, warm and mildly stimulating.
+Heavy, cold or sweet breakfasts increase Kapha's natural tendency to sluggishness.

 11. Spiced Stewed Apples

-Simmer apple slices with ginger, cinnamon, cloves, and a drizzle of honey (added after cooling slightly).
-This traditional Ayurvedic breakfast is light, stimulating to digestion, and gently detoxifying — ideal for Kapha.
+Simmer apple slices with ginger, cinnamon, cloves and a drizzle of honey (added after cooling a bit).
+This traditional Ayurvedic breakfast is light, stimulating to digestion, gently detoxifying.
+Ideal for Kapha.

 12. Warm Mung Bean Soup

-A savoury breakfast option: cook split mung beans with turmeric, ginger, cumin, and black pepper.
+A savoury breakfast option.
+Cook split mung beans with turmeric, ginger, cumin and black pepper.
 Garnish with fresh coriander.
-This may sound unusual for breakfast, but it is a traditional Ayurvedic recommendation for Kapha types.
+Sounds odd for breakfast.
+It's a traditional Ayurvedic recommendation for Kapha types.

 13. Buckwheat Porridge with Ginger

-Cook buckwheat groats (naturally lighter than oats) with fresh grated ginger, cinnamon, and a small amount of honey.
+Cook buckwheat groats (lighter than oats) with fresh grated ginger, cinnamon and a small amount of honey.
 Top with toasted pumpkin seeds.
-The warming spices and lighter grain counter Kapha heaviness.
+Warming spices, lighter grain, counters Kapha heaviness.

 14. Vegetable Poha (Flattened Rice)

-Light flattened rice stir-fried with turmeric, mustard seeds, curry leaves, peas, and fresh ginger.
+Light flattened rice stir-fried with turmeric, mustard seeds, curry leaves, peas and fresh ginger.
 Squeeze of lemon on top.
-This popular Indian breakfast is light, warm, and stimulating — perfect for Kapha mornings.
+This popular Indian breakfast is light, warm, stimulating.
+Perfect for Kapha mornings.

 15. Hot Ginger-Lemon Water + Light Fruit